 MEGALOCEROS (meg-a-lo-sear-rus) Their name means 'giant antler'.
 They emerged around 400,000 years ago, and died out during the Ice Age, 10,000 years ago.

 Fossils have been discovered all over Europe, and as far away as China.
-Some of the best to as Irish Elks.
+Some of the best come from the peat bogs of Ireland, which is why they are commonly referred to as Irish Elks.
 Their closest living relative is the Fallow Deer.